PaitoDl/PaitoDl/README.md

 - 🌱 I’m currently learning **Typescript**

-- 💬 You can ask me about **CSS,HTML,SASS,JAVASCRIPT, Frameworks, React, Redux, Node,**
+- 💬 You can ask me about **CSS, HTML, Javascript, React, Redux, Node, Postgres, Express**

 - 📫 How to reach me **dilisciafelipe@gmail.com**